not making sales as an online coach? here is what to do

 How to solve this: You generate powerful content that brings people in.
 You leverage your strengths in order to build up your credibility and position yourself as the solution.

 So that’s it!
 These are likely the 4 reasons why you aren’t making sales.
-Most of these can be resolved by signing up for the free 5-part mini-course I created which walks you through building a successful 6-figure business.
+Most of these can be resolved by signing up for the free masterclass I created which walks you through building a successful 6-figure business.